-1. Indicators: Conditions in Reception Facilities 1.
-Are there instances of asylum seekers not having access to reception accommodation because of a shortage of places? □ Yes ⊠ No 2.
-What is the average length of stay of asylur Adults Unaccompanied children n seekers in the reception centres?
-75 days (from April 2020 onwards) 305 days 3.
-Are unaccompanied children ever accommo odated with adults in practice?
-Xes 🗌 No
+Indicators: Conditions in Reception Facilities

+1. Are there instances of asylum seekers not having access to reception accommodation because of a shortage of places?

+2. What is the average length of stay of asylum seekers in the reception centres?

+Adults 78 daysUnaccompanied children 320 days

+3. Are unaccompanied children ever accommodated with adults in practice?
+Yes No

 The main form of accommodation used during admissibility, including Dublin, and accelerated procedures on the national territory are CPR's (funded) private accommodation and reception centres.
-As regards the regular procedure and in the case of relocation, private accommodation is usually used (see Types of Accommodation).
+As regards the regular procedure, private accommodation is usually used (see Types of Accommodation).
 There is currently no regular monitoring of the reception system in place.

-ISS is among the competent authorities for the licensing, the monitoring and the provision of technical support to the operation of reception centres for asylum seekers.557 The applicable rules to collective accommodation facilities have been laid down by ISS regarding temporary reception centres for children at risk (such as CACR).558 Furthermore, the law provides for specific standards regarding housing in kind for asylum seekers,559 and children at risk such as unaccompanied children.560 The specific material reception standards relevant to CAR and CACR are foreseen in the underlying bilateral MOUs (see Types of Accommodation) and their internal regulations.
+ISS is among the competent authorities for licensing, monitoring and providing technical support to the operation of reception centres for asylum seekers.599 The applicable rules to collective accommodation facilities have been laid down by ISS regarding temporary reception centres for children at risk (such as CACR).600 Furthermore, the law provides for specific standards regarding housing in kind for asylum